AntonStoeckl/dynamic-streams-eventstore-go/docs/core-concepts.md

 - See [Usage Examples](./usage-examples.md) for practical implementations
 - Review [Performance](./performance.md) characteristics and benchmarks
-- Check [Migration Guide](./migration.md) for adopting in existing systems
+- Check [Development Guide](./development.md) for adopting in existing systems